victoria-martin/mention/README.md

 ## Available Scripts

-To start de projet, you need to run
+To start the projet, you need to run

 ### `npm install`